-Some of the exclusive highlights for the Xbox Series X include Halo Infinite, Dirt 5, Yakuza: Like a Dragon, Bright Memory: Infinite, and Outriders.
+Some of the exclusive highlights for the Xbox Series X include Halo Infinite (although not until 2021 or 2022), Dirt 5, Yakuza: Like a Dragon, Bright Memory: Infinite, and Outriders.
 The July 23 Xbox Series X games event gave us a look at many of the Xbox exclusives that will be coming through the first year of its release and while not everyone was thrilled, there were definitely some highlights to get fans excited.

 In June we finally got a glimpse at some of the games coming to PS5, and we weren't disappointed.
-Among them are Horizon: Forbidden West (the sequel to Horizon: Zero Dawn), Spider-Man: Mile Morales, Demon's Souls and Sackboy: A Big Adventure (seemingly a LittleBigPlanet spin-off) and Gran Turismo 7.
+Among them are Horizon: Forbidden West (the sequel to Horizon: Zero Dawn), Spider-Man: Miles Morales, Demon's Souls, Ratchet & Clank: Rift Apart Sackboy: A Big Adventure (seemingly a LittleBigPlanet spin-off) and Gran Turismo 7.

 Those are joined by various indie games, including Stray, Kena: Bridge of Spirits, Little Devil Inside and Bugsnax (from the folks who made Octadad).

 Here is a full breakdown of all the games Sony has revealed so far for the PS5.

 Winner: PS5: Spider-Man: Miles Morales, Horizon: Forbidden West, Demon's Soul -- just naming a few of the AAA titles coming to PS5, not to mention a host of weird PS5 games that I can't wait to play.
 Game Pass is amazing, but until Xbox shows us more new games (perhaps from that ZeniMax purchase), Sony wins this round.